Art lovers cannot miss a visit to the MAR – RAVENNA ART MUSEUM.

 The exhibition displays names of the likes of Guttuso, Capogrossi, Vedova and Chagall, entrusted in 1951 to draw the sketches of future mosaic works.

-Furthermore, the collection is constantly enhanced with new works, which, even though they are made of mosaics, go beyond the traditional techniques.
+The collection, featuring a brand-new and fascinating rearrangement inaugurated in May 2023, is constantly enhanced with new works, which, even though they are made of mosaics, go beyond the traditional techniques.